algorithmica-org/algorithmica/content/english/hpc/data-structures/_index.md

 ---

 Optimizing data structures is different from optimizing algorithms.
 It is harder.
 Each new aspect multiplies the design complexity.
 A lot more attention needs to be attached to memory and latency-bandwidth trade-offs.

+Defining the benchmarks is [harder](/hpc/profiling/noise/).

+A brief review of the [CPU cache system](/hpc/cpu-cache) is strongly advised.